superDuperCyberTechno/nomo/README.md

 # nomo.vim
-A no-nonsense colorscheme for Vim.
+A dark, no-nonsense colorscheme for Vim.

 It uses three colors: The light one, the darker one and the darkest one.
 No' mo'.